 I am a sixth-year doctoral student in History of Science and Medicine at Yale University.
 I have a prior Ph.D. in Developmental Biology and an M.A. in Conceptual and Historical Studies of Science from the University of Chicago.

-My current work is at the intersection of global, environmental, and intellectual history.
-My dissertation narrates how contingent human interactions in the 20th century constructed the “reef” in Belize, Sri Lanka, the Gulf of Mexico, and the Philippines in both local and global ways.
+I am a historian of environmental history and U.S. empire across the Caribbean, Atlantic, and Indian Ocean worlds.
+My dissertation examines how “reefs” in the 20th century were understood and commodified through the logics of science, law, and political economy.
+Even today, the Great Barrier Reef functions culturally as a metonym for all coral reefs.
+But in truth, most of the world’s reefs remained unmapped or unknown until advancements in satellite and multispectral imaging occurred in the late 20th and early 21st centuries.
+How, then, did historical actors see and use these coastal and marine formations into the political and economic projects that shaped their worlds?
+My work focuses on Belize, Sri Lanka, the Gulf of Mexico, and the Philippines in the context of the global projection of American power before and after the end of formal empire.
 My work has been supported by grants and fellowships by the Macmillan Center, South Asia Studies Council, the Franke Program in Science and the Humanities, the Overbrook Foundation, the Marine Biological Laboratory, alongside initiatives and colloquia at various universities.
 See more about my research here.

 My public work has appeared in The Nation, L.A.
 Review of Books, NPR, Aeon, The Baffler, Dissent, and The American Prospect, among others.